The Ron Swanson Guide to Content Marketing

 This type of language strangles your message.

 For those struggling with wordy-ness, consider using the Hemingway App.
-The Hemingway Apps online platforms helps writers condense and strengthen their message.
+The Hemingway App’s online platforms help writers condense and strengthen their message.

 Brevity is a weakness in my writing game and have found the Hemingway App to be useful.